Testing accuracy of qubit rotations on a public quantum computer: Discussion

 \section{Discussion}

-We have observed the deviation from the Born rule on several devices available at IBM Quantum Experience.
+We have observed the deviation from the ideal $\pi/2$ rotation on several devices available at IBM Quantum Experience.
 The deviations are significant, systematic, and with the amplitude exceeding 5 standard deviations.
 They exist in a similar form on different devices, tested over a long period of time.
 The deviations are smaller, but persistent for a single-qubit armonk.
 The benchmark test rules out the possibility of accumulation of decoherence error by many identical gates.
 Also the angle-dependent contribution from higher states should remain negligible in the lowest order.
 The most likely solution, the imperfection of $I/Q$-mixers and waveform generators, close to $\sin 2\theta$ (except bogota), fails to reproduce equal deviations in the case of $1$ and $5$ gates $S_\theta$, so it is at best insufficient.
+The additional test of $1$, $5$, and $9$ gates gives still the deviation beyond 4 variances, which deserves confirmation in a larger statistics, colleced within a realtively short time (in our case below 2 months).
 Nevertheless, the systematic occurrence of the deviation should serve as a diagnostic test to enhance calibration of the gates, and find the correct description of the qubit.
 Due to our assumptions on the identical pulses and restricted Hilbert space, we cannot claim the deviations to be a signature of fundamental problems with the description of transmon qubit.
 However, we believe that the robustness of such tests will motivate to further exploration of qubits diagnostics.

 One can continue the tests using OpenPulse API \cite{openpulse}, which allow to fine-tune the gates, or use more complicated tests to reveal the relevant dimensionality of transmon Hilbert space.
 In any case, we believe that further improvement of quantum computers from IBM or possible other public providers will allow even more stringent test of quantum predictions in the case of low-level systems.